cloudevents/sdk-java/docs/http-jakarta-restful-ws-jakarta.md

 </dependency>
 ```

-This integration is tested with Jersey, RestEasy & Microprofile Liberty.
+This integration is tested with Jersey (Requires JDK11 or higher), RestEasy & Microprofile Liberty.

 #### * Before using this package ensure your web framework  does support the `jakarta.*` namespace.